Vera Micheles Dean: Foreign Politics

 She was accused of pro-Soviet views in the late 1940s and 1950s.
 McCarthyists targeted works published by Dean, seeking to remove them from libraries.

 Academia

 Dean taught at Harvard University, Barnard College, University of Rochester, and lectured at the University of Paris on American Foreign Policy before settling down at New York University Graduate School of Public Administration.
 There she became a tenured professor and a senior fellow in the Center for International Studies before retiring in 1971.

 Death

-She suffered multiple strokes before dying of a heart attack in 1972.
+She suffered multiple strokes before dying of heart failure and a stroke in New York City in 1972.
 At the time she was in the middle of writing her autobiography.
 After her death, Dean's personal papers, including her autobiography, were given to Radcliffe College and are held in Harvard University library archives.